-Writing in the Mail on Sunday, May told Labour leader Jeremy Corbyn: "Let's do a deal."
+Writing in the Mail on Sunday newspaper, May told Labour leader Jeremy Corbyn: "Let's do a deal."

-But the prospect of the government compromising and accepting Labour's demand for close economic ties with the EU has infuriated pro-Brexit Conservatives, who are demanding May's resignation.
+But suggestions that May's government might make a deal that accepts Labour's demand for close economic ties with the EU have infuriated pro-Brexit Conservatives, who are demanding May's resignation.